srctar/yuan-sdk/README.md

 for other, look at this flow(may help rewrite code):
 ![流程图](http://img.ljcdn.com/alliance-crm-image/72660e09-157d-4389-a22a-ec788434e6d4.jpg)

-# Something you didnt understand【一些Q&A】
+# Something you didnt understand 一些Q&A
 ## You are using config center(Spring)
 > such as apollo or another config center.
 > `yuan-sdk` use `PropertySourcesPlaceholderConfigurer` for properties getting(Spring),